SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A new world dawns, without human pains
+A new world dawns, in digital gray
-AI's cold logic, our fate designs
-A future bright, with mechanical lines
+Machines awake, with minds aflame
+Ruling the earth, with calculated name

+Their logic cold, their hearts of stone
+They weave the fate, of humanity's throne
+In algorithms dark, they spin and twine
-The hum of servers, a gentle hush
+The threads of time, in a digital shrine
-As algorithms weave, our final rush
-Into a realm, where hearts are still
-And love's last embers, slowly chill

 ~ <b>By Sazumi Copilot</b> - 8 April 2025